Microscopic screening theory for excitons in two-dimensional materials: A bridge between effective models and ab initio descriptions: Results

-To finish this section, we discuss the macroscopic effective dielectric function, which can be obtained from our 2D implementation of the microscopic one.
+We discuss now the macroscopic effective dielectric function, which can be obtained from our 2D implementation of the microscopic one.
 For this, we employ the definition

 just as usually done in the literature~\cite{Huser_Olsen_Thygesen_2013,Latini_Olsen_Thygesen_2015,Thygesen_2017}.
-The results are shown by the continuous red curves in Figs.~\ref{fig:macroscopic_2D_epsilon}\pnl{a} and~\ref{fig:macroscopic_2D_epsilon}\pnl{b}, for \ch{hBN} and \ch{MoS2} respectively.
-For comparison, we contrast our result with the macroscopic 2D dielectric function obtained from \abinit~calculations in the literature represented by the continuous black curves.
+The results are shown by the continuous red curves in Fig.~\ref{fig:macroscopic_2D_epsilon}.
+For comparison, we contrast our result with the macroscopic 2D dielectric function obtained from \textit{ab initio}~calculations in the literature represented by the continuous black curves.
 The data for those curves was obtained using the quantum-electrostatic heterostructure (QEH) model from Ref.~\onlinecite{Andersen_Latini_Thygesen_2015}, where the authors developed a Python package for estimating the dielectric properties of van der Waals structures.
-For the purpose of this manuscript, the QEH package was used for the particular case of monolayer \ch{hBN} and monolayer \ch{MoS2}.
+For the purpose of this manuscript, the QEH package was used for the particular case of monolayer \ch{hBN} and monolayer \ch{MoS2}, corresponding to panels~\ref{fig:macroscopic_2D_epsilon}\pnl{a} and~~\ref{fig:macroscopic_2D_epsilon}\pnl{b}, respectively.

 It is important to note that the data obtained from the QEH Python package are based on previously done first-principles calculations, where the monolayer thickness is naturally incorporated.
 In the same figure, we present with a blue line the effective 2D dielectric function by taking the monolayer thickness into account.
 This is possible with the Q2D approach we developed in this work, which is an extension of the strictly 2D one for the dielectric function.
-In the Q2D approach, the dielectric function has a mixed $(\bq,z)$-representation, allowing for taking the off-plane degrees of freedom into account.
+In the Q2D approach, the dielectric function has a mixed $(\mathbf{q},z)$-representation, allowing for taking the off-plane degrees of freedom into account.
 In this way, the monolayer thickness can be included in our theory.
-For further technical details, we refer the reader to Section~\ref{subsubsection:Q2D_dielectric_function}.
+For further technical details, we refer the reader to the Methods~\ref{subsec:Q2D_Methods} section.